 A Center for Missouri Studies Faculty Fellow at the State Historical Society of Missouri, Ervin is the author of Gateway to Equality: Black Women and the Struggle for Economic Justice in St. Louis, which was published by the University Press of Kentucky as a title in the Civil Rights and the Struggle for Black Equality in the Twentieth Century series, which is edited by Steven F. Lawson, Cynthia G. Fleming, and Hasan Kwame Jeffries.
 In 2018, Gateway to Equality won the State Historical Society of Missouri's Missouri Book Award for superior original scholarship in a book pertaining to the history of Missouri and its people.
-It was also named one of The Best Black Women's History Books of 2017 in Bitch Media and one of Six Notable New Books on Black Women's HIstory in the Huffington Post.
-The University Press of Kentucky will publish the paperback edition of Gateway to Equality in 2019.
+It was named one of The Best Black Women's History Books of 2017 in Bitch Media and one of Six Notable New Books on Black Women's History in the Huffington Post.
+The University Press of Kentucky published the paperback edition of Gateway to Equality in 2019.

 Authoritarianism and Democracy